 • The data on the graph relation list screen is shared with the Graph mode.
 Note, however, that only Y= type graphs can be used in the E-CON4 mode.
 Because of this, calling up the graph relation list screen from the E-CON4 mode will display a "Y" (Y= type) item for function menu key F3.
 Also, F5 (MODIFY) is not displayed, because it is not used in the E-CON4 mode.

-■ Working with Multiple Graphs (Not included on the Manual Sampling)
+■ Working with Multiple Graphs

 The procedures in this section explain how you can zoom or move a particular graph when there are multiple graphs on the display.